Bike touring stuff

 I need a bike that is strong, reliable and which will ride on tarmac and unmade tracks.
 Obviously I need a ‘gravel bike’……

-The bike I took on this trip is a MKI Thorn Sherpa from about 2005.
-It was designed and built before ‘gravel bikes’ existed and Thorn marketed it as a bike that you could tour on anywhere.
-The grand daddy of modern Gravel Bikes?
+The bike I took on this trip was a MKI Thorn Sherpa from about 2005.
+It was designed and built before ‘gravel bikes’ existed and at the time Thorn marketed it as a bike that you could tour on anywhere.
+The Grand Daddy of the modern Gravel Bike?

-It has V brakes, 26” wheels and derailleur HG 3x9 gears.
-All a bit dated and not without faults.
+It has V brakes, 26” wheels, no suspension and derailleur HG 3x9 gears.
+All a bit dated.

-In dirty conditions I also prefer discs (cable operated) that stay grit free.
-V brakes grinding on rims are not pleasant to hear!
-Discs do work better than V brakes.
+In dirty conditions I prefer disc brakes (cable operated) that stay grit free, and discs do work better than V brakes.
 Descending the Western Ghats my V brakes would slow me but on some gradients would not stop me.
-I know discs would have stopped me and would have taken less hand pressure to use.
+I know discs would have stopped me and would have required less hand pressure.

 I like 26 inch wheels.
-With a medium sized frame they give more toe room and tyre clearance than larger wheels and spares are available in India so I just carry one innertube (and a patching kit).
-Tyres are Schwarbe Marathons, a Plus on the rear(26x1.5’) and a Standard on the front 26x1.75’).
-Why the different sizes? - my theory is that a larger front tyre will roll more easily over a bump (look at off road motorbike wheel sizes) - and I happened to have these tyres hanging on the garage wall.
+With a medium sized frame they give more toe room and tyre clearance than larger wheels and spares are available in India so I just took one innertube (and a patching kit).
+Tyres were Schwarbe Marathons, a Plus on the rear(26x1.5’) and a Standard on the front 26x1.75’).
+Why the different sizes?
+My theory is that a larger front tyre will roll more easily over a bump (look at off road motorbike wheel sizes) - and I happened to have these tyres hanging on the garage wall.
 If they ever wear out I might go up one size at each end.
+Innertubes have car type schrader valves so if my pump breaks I can use a car footpump.

 I travel pretty light and like to be able to carry the bike upstairs with all luggage in place.
-On this trip the bike with luggage is 26kg plus 2kg for water and food.
-Food is bananas and biscuits.
+On this trip the bike with luggage was 26kg plus 2kg for water and food.
+Food was bananas and biscuits.

-I have a Caradice clip on/off handlebar bag which has a map window on top that my iphone pushes into.
-I have cut a hole so a powerlead will go from the phone to a powerbank in the bag, I do try to keep the weight low in the bag low so it does not effect the steering.
+I had a Carradice clip on/off handlebar bag which has a map window on top that my iphone pushes into.
+I have cut a hole so a powerlead will go from the phone to a small powerbank in the bag.
+I do try to keep the weigh in the bag to a minimum as a heavy bag effects the steering.

 Comment on this entry | Comment | 0 |